RQ

 • Monocouche / silicone: Higher upfront cost but virtually no ongoing maintenance.
 Best for a "fit and forget" approach.
 Silicone render is hydrophobic, shedding rainwater and staying cleaner.

 • Lime render: Essential for pre-1920 solid-walled properties.
-Cement render on old walls traps moisture and causes damage — lime breathes.
+Cement render on old walls traps moisture and causes damage - lime breathes.
+The RICS recommends breathable finishes for period buildings.
 See our damp guide for why this matters.

-• Insulated render (EWI): The most expensive option but delivers a massive EPC improvement — typically 10–20 SAP points.
-Can take a solid-walled house from EPC E to C. May qualify for government grants under the Great British Insulation Scheme.
+• Insulated render (EWI): The most expensive option but delivers a massive EPC improvement - typically 10–20 SAP points.
+Can take a solid-walled house from EPC E to C. May qualify for government grants under the Great British Insulation Scheme - check the Energy Saving Trust for current eligibility.

 When You Need a Plasterer